 Tango Controls system libraries are made available under LGPL licence.
 This means that Tango Controls can be used and modified without constraints on the derived system built on Tango Controls.

-The graphical tools and some of device servers are made available under GPL licence.
+The graphical tools and some of the device servers are made available under the GPL licence.
 This means modifications to them need to be shared with the community.

 Roadmap

 The Roadmap described below is being implemented thanks to the Tango Controls Collaboration and the community efforts.
-The Roadmap addresses the general evolution of Tango and associated tools.
-Input is usually gathered via email and presented in the form of Feature Requests.
-The Feature requests are then discussed in the interactive session.
+The Roadmap addresses the general evolution of Tango and its associated tools.
+Input is usually gathered at the annual Community Meeting, on Tango's Mattermost and in the forum.
+The Feature requests are then discussed in the interactive session during the Tango Community Meeting.
+The final discussion happens in issues located in the source code repositories where the features will be implemented.

 The Executive Committee is working on identifying and investing resources in implementing these features.
-The Community is invited to contribute to implementing the above topics.
-A call for comments for the next major release of Tango (V10) has been made on the forum in RFC #4.
+The Community is invited to contribute to implementing the topics below.

 The Tango project can be divided into 3 parts in terms of the source code: C++, Java, Python.
-All of these parts are planned to be updated without minimum changes to the end users.
-Progress of Tango source code can be followed on the git repositories: C++, Java, Python, REST API.
+We aim to carry out updates with minimal impact to the end users.
+Any changes to the Tango source code can be followed on the git repositories: C++, Java, Python.

-Information about the Major Tango V9 release can be found in the Major Releases page.
+Information about the Major Tango releases can be found on the Major Releases page.

 History